-I am very pleased to introduce to you our new Code of Conduct - a set of guidelines that represent the Law Society of New South Wales values: Integrity, Teamwork and Service.
+Our Code of Conduct is a set of guidelines that represent the Law Society of New South Wales values: Integrity, Teamwork and Service.

 At the Law Society, we take great pride in the work we do and the positive impact we strive to create.
 The Law Society has a special and high profile role and we must all be committed to ensuring we maintain the Law Society's reputation and good standing.
 This commitment is the key to our success and requires all of us to strive for great levels of individual and organisational achievement and integrity.